LiamKettle/website/content/project/airbnb-algorithm/index.md

 >
 > **Price.** To determine how attractive the price of a listing is, the algorithm considers a variety of price data, including **how the price compares to similar listings** in the area for the given dates.
 Listings that are priced below other comparable listings—other listings in the area with similar guest capacity and amenities—tend to rank higher in search.

-Other factors that influence search results:
+Other factors that Airbnb mentions as influencing their search recommendations include:

 * Location
 * High quality listing photos